 Cost code settings

-In Sage Construction Management, cost codes represent the type of work, such as concrete, framing, electrical, painting, and so on.
-Cost codes do not need to incorporate a resource identifier, such as Materials (M), Labor (L), Equipment (E), Sub (S), or Other (O), as Sage Construction Management tracks expenses by resource type.
+In Sage Construction Management, cost codes represent the type of work, such as concrete, framing, electrical, or painting.
+Cost codes do not need to include a resource identifier, such as Materials (M), Labor (L), Equipment (E), Sub (S), or Other (O), because Sage Construction Management tracks expenses by resource type.
 For example, labor timecards are categorized as L and subcontracts as S by default.

 Recommended format example: